protocol/research-website/content/authors/_index.md

     weight: 2
   footer:
     weight: 2
 description: Many have contributed to Protocol Labs Research over the years.
-This is our alumni list.
+These are our alumni.
 hasSquigglyLines: true
 url: /people
 aliases: [/authors]